 FacilityService

-Figure X.3.2.2-2 also a logic model of the FacilityService entity.
-The figure shows the data model as it pertains to a FacilityService entity.
-This entity represents services offered at a facility.
-As such, there is a mandatory relationship to one and only one parent facility and a mandatory indentification of the service that is provided.
-The service is a coded value.
+Figure X.3.2.2-2 shows the role played by the FacilityService entity in describing the relationship between a Facility and the Services it provides.
+If a Facility has multiple parent Organizations, the parent organization of the FacilityService is unambiguiously established by establishing a 1:1 relationship between the FacilityService and its parent Organization.
+Therefore, there is one FacilityService for each unique combination of Facility, Service and Organization.

-Each FacilityService entity inherits key attributes of the parent facility.
-These inherited attributes are inidicated in red in Figure X.3.2.2-3.
-They include: the ID, address and geocodes, contact details, operating language(s), access point details and hours of operation.
-ID and address values in a FaclilityService data record may augment the inherited Facility values.
-Values for contact details, language, access point and operating hours will over-ride the inherited values if they are present.
+By reference, each FacilityService entity inherits key attributes of the parent facility.
+If specified, the name, language, and operating hours indicated for a FacilityService will over-ride the inherited values associated with the Facility.

-There may be providers who have a member-of relationship with the FacilityService entity.
-These providers may have provider-specific operating hours associated with this member-of relationship.
-Optionally, there may be one or more FreeBusy data associated with the FacilityService and also, separately, optional FreeBusy data may be associated with a specific provider relationship.
+There may be Providers who have a relationship with the FacilityService entity.
+These Providers may have provider-specific operating hours associated with this relationship.
+Optionally, there may be one or more FreeBusy data associated with the FacilityService and also, separately, optional FreeBusy data may be associated with a specific provider’s delivery relationship with the FacilityService.

 Provider